INTERNATIONAL TRADE - 2022/3

 Indicative content includes:

-Comparative Advantage and the Ricardian Model
+Labour productivity and comparative advantage: the Ricardian Model

 The Specific Factors Model